scrambldchannel/https-scrambldchannel.github.io-/content/Anaconda and Jupyter Cheatsheet.md

 #### Gitignore

 I include this to ensure no checkpoints are included, useful if you iterate on the notebooks in the repo and don't want to inadvertently push private details back to Github.
+If you use the standard Python .gitignore from Github this will be included automatically.

 ```
 .ipynb_checkpoints